 Scouting is a uniformed activity and all members wear uniform at meetings unless otherwise advised.
 Section Leaders will advise parents about uniform requirements and these can be purchased from Emblazon on Micklegate or on-line at Scout Shops.
 There is no need to buy a uniform immediately, wait to be sure that your child is enjoying the meetings and wants to stay, this normally takes a few weeks.

 - Beavers: Turquoise sweater & necker

 - Explorer Scouts: Brown shirt, blue trousers, necker

 Your first necker (neck scarf) and all badges are provided by the Group.
-Replacement neckers need to be purchased and are available via the online shop or section leaders at £5 each.
+Replacement neckers need to be purchased and are available via the online shop £5.25 each.
 If you are struggling with the cost of uniform please let your section leader know as we often have second hand uniform (in good condition) which can be purchased for a lot less than new uniform costs.